lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

 - Get a power hammer with brick walls (multiple walls in single run, preferably)
-- Find more potential admin accounts for the Blackbridge terminal
 - Find more information about the countries of the world for sigil puzzle reasons
-- Double-check the clue from Red Prince for the _A New Clue_ letter-key message
-- Draft the Clock Tower
 - Draft a Music Room in rank 9
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
 - Drain the Aquarium and check it
 - Drain the Greenhouse and check it
+- Blow up the Trading Post
+- Be in the Clock Tower at 1:30
+- Get a shitload of money, draft a Chapel, draft a Showroom, break the piggy bank, and buy everything. (remember the additional trophy is §110)

 ### Unanswered Questions